 Chancellor of Grant University (Chattanooga campus), 1891-1896

 Bishop Joyce was born in Ohio in 1836.
 He graduated from Hartsville College and joined the Methodist Episcopal Church in 1858.
-He was a pastor in Lafayette, Indiana from 1866-1876, and then in Greencastle, Indiana from 1877-1880.
-From 1880-1888, he was a pastor in several Methodist churches in Cincinnati.
-In 1888, he was elected a Bishop in the Methodist Episcopal Church as was assigned an Episcopal residence in Chattanooga.
-From 1891 to 1896, he served as Chancellor for US Grant University.
-Upon his retirement from that position, Bishop Joyce served the Methodist Church in work in Mexico and overseas.
-After leaving Chattanooga in 1896, he relocated to Minneapolis, Minnesota, where he died in 1905.
+He was a pastor in Lafayette, Indiana, from 1866 to 1876, and then in Greencastle, Indiana, from 1877 to 1880.
+From 1880 to 1888, he was a pastor in several Methodist churches in Cincinnati.
+In 1888, he was elected a bishop in the Methodist Episcopal Church and was assigned an Episcopal residence in Chattanooga.
+From 1891 to 1896, he served as chancellor for U.S. Grant University.
+Upon his retirement from that position, Joyce served the Methodist Church in work in Mexico and overseas.
+After leaving Chattanooga in 1896, he relocated to Minneapolis, where he died in 1905.

 President of Grant University (Chattanooga campus), 1889-1893

-An Ohio native born in 1828, Reverend Spence graduated from Ohio Wesleyan University in 1853.
-Prior to the Civil War, he was a circuit riding preacher in Ohio.
-During the war he was a chaplain in the Federal Army.
-He then worked in Knoxville after the war, primarily with the Holston Conference as presiding elder.
-He later became President of Knoxville Female Academy and then was elected President of East Tennessee Wesleyan University in Athens in 1875.
+An Ohio native born in 1828, Rev. Spence graduated from Ohio Wesleyan University in 1853.
+Prior to the Civil War, he was a circuit-riding preacher.
+During the war, he was a chaplain in the Federal Army.
+He then worked in Knoxville, Tennessee, after the war, primarily with the Holston Conference as presiding elder.
+He later became president of Knoxville Female Academy and was elected president of East Tennessee Wesleyan University in Athens, Tennessee, in 1875.
 This school would later be renamed Grant Memorial University.
-Upon consolidation of Grant Memorial University and Chattanooga University in 1889, Spence became president of the school that was then named US Grant University.
+Upon consolidation of Grant Memorial University and Chattanooga University in 1889, Spence became president of the renamed U.S. Grant University.
 He served in this capacity until 1893.
-Upon leaving Grant University, Dr. Spence founded the American Temperance University, in Harriman, Tennessee.
-He was chaplain-in-chief of the Grand Army of the Republic from 1908-1909.
-Dr. Spence died in Orlando, Florida in 1912.
+Upon leaving Grant University, Spence founded the American Temperance University in Harriman, Tennessee.
+He was chaplain-in-chief of the Grand Army of the Republic from 1908 to 1909.
+Spence died in Orlando, Florida, in 1912.

 President of Chattanooga University, 1886-1889

-Reverend Lewis was born in Natick, Massachusetts in 1855.
+Rev. Lewis was born in Natick, Massachusetts, in 1855.
 He graduated from Boston University, where he also received his master’s degree.
-As an undergraduate, he earned membership in Phi Beta Kappa and was graduated with honors.
-Rev. Lewis was a professor at Cincinnati Wesleyan College and then President at Little Rock University for before being elected Acting President of Chattanooga University at the young age of 31.
+As an undergraduate, he earned membership in Phi Beta Kappa and graduated with honors.
+Lewis was a professor at Cincinnati Wesleyan College and then president at Little Rock University before being elected acting president of Chattanooga University in 1886 at the young age of 31.